nolawnchairs/case-converter/README.md

 console.log(titleCased) // "Lord of the Rings"
 ```

+### Title Case vs Name Case

+While these two methods ostensibly do the same thing, name case is designed for converting people's names and allows granular control over string conversion via `IgnoreRule` and `CustomConverter` implementations provided to it.
+Title case, on the other hand is not configurable, and is designed for converting sentences such as movie and book titles.

 If you wish to add your own rules as to which words will be forced to lowercase, you can create a new instance of `NameCaseConverter` with your regular expression defined as a custom converter (which is what this method actually does internally):

 ```typescript